salimane/rediscluster-py/README.rst

 rediscluster-py
 ===============

-a Python interface to a Cluster of Redis key-value stores.
+a Python interface to a Cluster(*) of Redis key-value stores.

+NOTE:  This client is not (yet) compatible with the Redis Cluster Spec found here:  http://redis.io/topics/cluster-spec

 Project Goals
 -------------